 - Use an anti-fatigue mat.
 Many early commenters said they recommend a gel mat.
 I agree, such a key part to the standing experience.

 - Spread the word.
 Too many people are suffering sitting so spread the word about how easy it is to switch.

-In March 2014, I launched StandModern.com, a community and online store based on modern standing desks and accessories.
+In March 2014, I launched StandModern.com, an online store featuring modern height adjustable standing desks and accessories.
 We currently have standing desks, conversion kits to use on existing desks, and anti-fatigue mats.
 Everything on there is vetted by veteran standing desk users.
 We are picky about what we curate.
 Check it out and if you hear about great products, let us know.
 We want to build a strong community and promote standing desk use for everyone!